clearfeed/email-reply-parser/README.md

   .read(emailContent);
 ```

 **Note:** Custom patterns are added globally and will affect all subsequent parsing operations.
-If you're using this library in a multi-tenant environment, consider creating separate parser instances or resetting patterns between operations.
+In multi-tenant environments, reset the patterns between tenants or avoid registering tenant-specific patterns globally.

 ## Contributing